anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 - Remove, or at a minimal, disable all unnecessary user accounts
 - Change all default user accounts where technically feasible
 - Change all default credentials
-- Prohibit logging with root account when root prvileges are not required (sec.gen.006)
+- Prohibit logging with root account when root privileges are not required (sec.gen.006)
 - Restrict access according to only those protocols/service/address adhering to the [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege)
 - The same authentication credentials must not be reused on different components (sec.sys.011)
 - Restrict access to Operating System (sec.gen.005)